avinetworks/avi-helm-charts/docs/AKO/openshift/objects.md

 In case case of reencrypt, an SNI VS is created for each hostname and for each host/path combination corresponds to a PoolGroup in Avi.
 Ssl is enabled in each pool for such Virtualservices with SSL profile set to System-Standard.
 In additon, if destinationCACertificate is specified, a PKI profile with the destinationCACertificate is created for each pool.

-### Secure Route insecureEdgeTerinationPolicy Redirect:
+### Secure Route insecureEdgeTerminationPolicy Redirect:

     apiVersion: v1
       kind: Route